top of page

 AS STUDENTS

-Castle of our Skins' BSU Intercollegiate Fellowship is an opportunity for musicians from Black Student Unions at select Boston/Cambridge colleges and conservatories to collaborate, create, and build a network of peers beyond institutional affiliation; a network informed by identity, experience, and aspiration.
+Castle of our Skins' annual BSU Intercollegiate Fellowship is an opportunity for musicians from Black Student Unions at select Boston/Cambridge colleges and conservatories to collaborate, create, and build a network of peers beyond institutional affiliation; a network informed by identity, experience, and aspiration.

 In our time together, students will gain: